chemfiles/chemfiles/doc/src/c-tutorials.rst

 ===========

 This section present some hand-on tutorials to the chemfiles C API.
-These examples do exaclty the same thing as the :ref:`C++ ones <cxx-tutorials>`, using the C API instead of the C++ API.
+These examples do exactly the same thing as the :ref:`C++ ones <cxx-tutorials>`, using the C API instead of the C++ API.
 As such, they are much more verbose.
-They also do not correclty check for error conditions.
+They also do not correctly check for error conditions.
 When using the C API, you should alway check that the return value of the functions is ``CHFL_SUCCESS``.

 All the code here is under the `CC-0 Universal Licence`_ which means that you